Travelling with epilepsy needn't be stressful.

-Living with a condition like epilepsy should not hinder your chances of finding the best insurance provider nor should you face higher premiums.
+Living with a condition like epilepsy should not hinder your chances of finding the best holiday insurance provider nor should you face higher premiums.
 At Holiday Extras, we can provide affordable travel insurance for medical conditions meaning you can focus on enjoying your trip, whilst we take care of the finances.

 How Latitude can help you book epilepsy travel insurance

 Booking online is quick and simple.
 Enter your details above - ensuring to declare any conditions and completion of our short online medical screening - to receive our best priced quote to suit your needs.
 You can always ring our UK call centre to speak to one of our friendly team, they'll be happy to take you through the booking process and provide any further information.